 ACGIH® recognizes that there will be considerable variation in the level of biological response to a particular chemical substance, regardless of the airborne concentration.
 Indeed, TLVs® do not represent a fine line between a healthy versus an unhealthy work environment or the point at which material impairment of health will occur.
 TLVs® will not adequately protect all workers.
 Some individuals may experience discomfort or even more serious adverse health effects when exposed to a chemical substance at the TLV® or even at concentrations below the TLV®.
 There are numerous possible reasons for increased susceptibility to a chemical substance, including age, gender, ethnicity, genetic factors (predisposition), lifestyle choices (e.g., diet, smoking, abuse of alcohol and other drugs), medications, and pre-existing medical conditions (e.g., aggravation of asthma or cardiovascular disease).
 Some individuals may become more responsive to one or more chemical substances following previous exposures (e.g., sensitized workers).
 Susceptibility to the effects of chemical substances may be altered during different periods of fetal development and throughout an individual’s reproductive lifetime.
 Some changes in susceptibility may also occur at different work levels (e.g., light versus heavy work) or at exercise — situations in which there is increased cardiopulmonary demand.
 Additionally, variations in temperature (e.g., extreme heat or cold) and relative humidity may alter an individual’s response to a toxicant.
 The Documentation for any given TLV® must be reviewed, keeping in mind that other factors may modify biological responses.

-Three categories of TLVs® are specified: time-weighted average (TWA); short-term exposure limit (STEL); and a Ceiling (C).
+Three categories of TLVs® are specified: time-weighted average (TWA); short-term exposure limit (STEL); and a ceiling (C).
 For most substances, a TWA alone or with a STEL is relevant.
-For some substances (e.g., irritant gases), only the TLV–Ceiling is applicable.
+For some substances (e.g., irritant gases), only the TLV–C is applicable.
 If any of these TLV® types are exceeded, a potential hazard from that substance is presumed to exist.

-Threshold Limit Value—Ceiling (TLV–C).
 The concentration that should not be exceeded during any part of the working exposure.
 If instantaneous measurements are not available, sampling should be conducted for the minimum period of time sufficient to detect exposures at or above the ceiling value.
 ACGIH® believes that TLVs® based on physical irritation should be considered no less binding than those based on physical impairment.
-There is increasing evidence that physical irritation may initiate, promote, or accelerate adverse health effects through interaction with other chemical or biological agents or through other mechanisms.
+There is increasing evidence that physical irritation may initiate, promote, or accelerate adverse health effects through interaction with other chemical or biologic agents or through other mechanisms.